hackclub/ai-safety-dance/intro.md

 - [Part 2: Problems](/p2) was out on **Aug 2024**
 - [Part 3: Solutions](/p3) & [The Grand Cinematic Conclusion](/conclusion) were out on **Dec 2025**

+*(By the way, this series was made in collaboration with Hack Club, a worldwide community for & by teen hackers!
+If you'd like to learn more, and get free stickers, sign up below👇)*

+{% include 'templates/signup.html' %}

 Anyway, `[tour guide voice again]` before we hike through the rocky terrain of AI & AI Safety, let's take a 10,000-foot look of the land:

 ---